-There are apt to be some bare spots in a new lawn.
+Except under very favorable circumstances there are apt to be some bare spots in a new lawn.
 The causes are many.
 Some seed may be covered too much and its growth either prevented or greatly retarded.
 Other seed may be covered too little.
 Some may be washed or blown away.
-In low spots seedling plants are sometimes drowned because of standing water, while other grass may die for want of needed moisture.
+In low spots seedling plants are sometimes drowned because of standing water, while grass in other spots may die for want of needed moisture.